richie-rich90454/HackathonGame/README.md

 # lost-realms
-A game inspired by Minecraft and RPG games in general.
+A game inspired by Genshin Impact and Flappybird.